tc39/proposal-class-fields/README.md

 ## Details of this proposal

-See the <a href="http://littledan.github.io/proposal-class-fields/">draft specification</a> for full details.
+See the [draft specification](https://tc39.github.io/proposal-class-fields/) for full details.

 ### Orthogonality